Operation Damocles: Egypt's rocket program

+Israeli reaction

+Israeli Prime Minister David Ben-Gurion was told by German officials that the amount of German involvement was being overblown.
+Because of this, as well as the German-Israel relationship which was showing improvement after much cultivation, he was against taking action.
+Members of the Israeli political right, such as Menachem Begin, accused Ben-Gurion of being soft on the Germans.
+He demanded a halt to the sale of Israeli Uzi submachine guns to Germany, and an end to diplomatic relations with Germany.
+The Mossad agreed with the hard stance against Germany and decided to independently take action against the scientists.

 Attacks on German scientists

 The main tactics employed by Israel against the scientists were letter bombs and abductions.
 Their families were threatened with violence to persuade the scientists to return to Europe.
 Mossad provided a small operational unit, headed by future Israeli Prime Minister Yitzhak Shamir, but since it lacked an operational division at that time it mainly used units from the Shin Bet to carry out the attacks.